yhoundz/parm/README.md

 ## Pre-requisites
 1. *(optional)* Must have `ldd` on Linux or `otool` on macOS installed and added to `PATH`
     - Parm may use these tools to search for potential dependencies on installed programs.
 If these tools are not found or if there is an error invoking them, then Parm will fallback to a naive dependency search algorithm instead which may be inaccurate.
-It is important to note that Windows machines do not have a similar tool out of the box and has a different linking process, so Parm won't try to resolve dependencies at all on Windows machine at the moment.
+It is important to note that Windows machines do not have a similar tool out of the box and has a different linking process, so Parm won't try to resolve dependencies at all on Windows at the moment.
     - These tools should already be installed and added to `PATH` on your machine.
 You can check this by running
     ```sh
     which ldd